webcomponents/webcomponents.github.io/src/documents/podcasts/141-with-marcy-sutton-on-shop-talk-show.html.md

 layout: single
 ---

 Shop Talk Show is joined by Marcy Sutton.
-Marcy is a interactive developer at Substantial in Seattle.
-We take a deep dive into web components, accessibility, Angular JS, AJAX, ARIA, and more!
+Marcy is an web accessibility expert & interactive developer at Substantial in Seattle.
+Chris & Dave take a deep dive into web components, accessibility, Angular JS, AJAX, ARIA, and more!